 2) Understand that employers expect you to negotiate: you don’t have to, and shouldn’t, accept the first offer or counteroffer that they make to you.
 Employers leave wiggle room in anticipation that you will haggle.
 Failing to do the latter, will leave available money on the table e.g., tactfully, ask if the employer can increase their offer.

 3) Devise a plan: the right plan is key.
 Your goal is to make it super easy for your manager to understand exactly what you deserve and be able to communicate that to the higher management levels in the company.

 1) Do your research on the industry and company: estimate your market value.
 Use online sites like Glassdoor, Salary.com or PayScale to find out the current market rate.
 Factor in the average salary for the role, your years of work experience, your industry, company’s size, and location.
 Consider how your current salary compares.
 Use this answer to create a target salary range to share with your boss/supervisor – a salary range will give you more wiggle room for bargaining.
 The top of the range should be a number you’re happy to come down from, the bottom should be at least the salary you want.
-Make sure you’re familiar with the company’s policy on compensation so you can make a timely request for your raise and/or benefits.

 3) Be flexible: Be prepared to consider benefits instead of a raise, especially if your supervisor has budget constraints and can only give raises at certain times of the year.
 E.g., will you consider more holiday time, flexible or shorter work hours, tuition reimbursement, initial job assignment, or other perks of interest to you?